This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 An LDAP identity provider can be configured to allow users to access Develocity using their organization credentials.
 User accounts for users authenticating with the LDAP identity provider will be created on first login.

-A user cannot login via an LDAP provider if a locally defined account exists for the same username or email.
+A user cannot log in via an LDAP provider if a locally defined account exists for the same username or email.

 Setup